mukundvarma/denoisify/README.md

 ### Configuration

 Configure the streamlit *config.toml* to your needs.
-> When changing the default ports in the configuration, remember to change
+> When changing the default ports in the configuration, remember to also change
-> them in the Dockerfile and the *docker run* command.
+> them in *docker run* command.

 Build the Docker image.